-In 2024, generative AI in eCommerce is taking off, transforming almost every aspect of retail, from content creation to preventing fraud.
+In 2024, generative AI for eCommerce is taking off, transforming almost every aspect of retail, from content creation to preventing fraud.
 Moreover, it is reported that generative AI brings efficiency and reduces costs by over 30% thanks to automating business processes.
-So, with this insight in mind, we suggest you take a closer look at eCommerce operations that can be disrupted thanks to generative AI and explore generative AI’s impact on the eCommerce industry in the near future.
+AI technologies and AI systems serve as the backbone of these improvements, driving automation, supporting decision-making, and reducing manual intervention.
+So, with this insight in mind, we suggest you take a closer look at eCommerce operations that can be disrupted thanks to generative AI and explore generative AI’s impact on eCommerce companies in the near future.
+By 2028, one in three enterprise software platforms will include agentic AI capabilities.

 Generative AI in eCommerce: Value-Driving Use Cases to Consider

 The business impact of big data is hard to overestimate.
 The more information eCommerce businesses have, the more meaning and worth they draw from it.
 Online stores are full of data: shopper reviews, product descriptions, item images, prices, and more information can be analyzed and utilized to improve online sales platforms with generative AI.
-Moreover, GenAI can offer much more, and we delve deeper into the use cases below.
+An ecommerce platform can integrate agentic AI capabilities, making it more autonomous, intelligent, and capable of self-optimization to enhance storefront operations and customer service.
+Moreover, implementing AI is a strategic process that involves integrating AI tools such as chatbots, virtual assistants, and data security measures to boost customer engagement, operational efficiency, and sales.
+GenAI can offer much more, and we delve deeper into the use cases below.

 How Generative AI Is Used in eCommerce